youtube/cobalt/mlir/docs/SPIRVToLLVMDialectConversion.md

 `spv.Variable` is modelled as `llvm.alloca` op.
 If initialized, an additional store instruction is used.
 Note that there is no initialization for arrays and structs since constants of these types are not supported in LLVM dialect (TODO).
-Also, at the moment initialization is only possible via `spv.constant`.
+Also, at the moment initialization is only possible via `spv.Constant`.

 ```mlir
 // Conversion of VariableOp without initialization